Postgraduate, leading to a Master of Letters (MLitt)

 Students take two of the following modules:

-- Directed Reading in Middle Eastern History (1 and 2): encourage the development of skills of historical analysis through concentrated study of a topic chosen by the student in consultation with a supervisor.
+- Directed Reading in Middle Eastern History (1 and 2): encourages the development of skills of historical analysis through concentrated study of a topic chosen by the student in consultation with a supervisor.

 - Iran and the World since 1921: looks at the development of the modern Iranian state from its inception under Reza Khan in the 1920s to the present day.

-- Medieval Iran: from the Sasanids to the Samanids: looks at the changing nature of Iran from the perspective of its politics, religion and culture in the period circa 200-1000.
+- Medieval Iran: from the Sasanians to the Safavnids: looks at the changing nature of Iran from the perspective of its politics, religion and culture in the period circa 200-1000.

-- Two modules in Persian at the appropriate level (Persian for Beginners 1 and 2 or Intermediate Persian 1 and 2).
+- Two modules in the Persian language at the appropriate level.

 If students choose the language option they also need to take the following module: